gregcmartin/automation_station/README.md

 - Persistent volume for data
 - Health check: redis-cli ping

+## Skyvern Configuration

+When enabled, Skyvern is configured with:
+- MCP server running on port 3000
+- Integration with n8n workflows
+- Shared credentials with n8n and NocoDB
+- Browser automation capabilities
+- Persistent volume for automation data

 ## Security Notes

 - Default credentials should be changed in production